ReCommenXer/BFTest/README.md

                                 sethiddenproperty(game:GetService("Players").LocalPlayer, "SimulationRadius", math.huge)
                             end
                         end
-                        if _G.Auto_EvoRace and StartEvoMagnet then
+                        if Auto_EvoRace and StartEvoMagnet then
                             if v.Name == "Zombie [Lv.
 950]" and (v.HumanoidRootPart.Position - PosMonEvo.Position).Magnitude <= 250 and v:FindFirstChild("Humanoid") and v:FindFirstChild("HumanoidRootPart") and v.Humanoid.Health > 0 then

                                 v.Humanoid:ChangeState(11)